-Part III - Financial and Operating Data of U.S. Reporter - Continued Section C - Number of Employees and Employee Compensation Reporter ID • Report the number of employees on the payroll at the end of FY 2015 including part-time employees, but excluding temporary and contract employees not included on your payroll records.
-A count taken at some other date during the reporting period may be given provided it is a reasonable estimate of employees on the payroll at the end of FY 2015.
-If the number of employees at the end of FY 2015. for when the count was taken) was unusually high or low due to temporary factors (e.g., a strike), enter the number of employees that reflects normal operations.
-If the number of employees fluctuates widely during the year due to seasonal business variations, report the average number of employees on the payroll during FY 2015.
+Part III - Financial and Operating Data of U.S. Reporter - Continued

+Section C - Number of Employees and Employee Compensation Reporter ID • Report the number of employees on the payroll at the end of FY 2017 including part-time employees, but excluding temporary and contract employees not included on your payroll records.
+A count taken at some other date during the reporting period may be given provided it is a reasonable estimate of employees on the payroll at the end of FY 2017.
+If the number of employees at the end of FY 2017. (or when the count was taken) was unusually high or low due to temporary factors (e.g., a strike), enter the number of employees that reflects normal operations.
+If the number of employees fluctuates widely during the year due to seasonal business variations, report the average number of employees on the payroll during FY 2017.
 Base such an average on the number of employees on the payroll at the end of each pay period, month or quarter.
 If precise figures are not available, give your best estimate.
-Number of employees 3253 41 What is the U.S. Reporter's total number of employees? • Report employee compensation expenditures, the base compensation data on payroll records, made by an employer in connection with the employment of workers, including cash payments, payments in-kind, and employer expenditures for employee benefit plans including those required by statute.
+Number of employees 3253 1 41 What is the U.S. Reporter's total number of employees? ... • Report employee compensation expenditures, the base compensation data on payroll records, made by an employer in connection with the employment of workers, including cash payments, payments-in-kind, and employer expenditures for employee benefit plans including those required by statute.
 Total employee compensation consists of wages and salaries of employees and employer expenditures for all employee benefit plans.
 Report compensation that relates to activities that occurred during the reporting period regardless of whether the activities were charged as an expense on the income statement, charged to inventories, or capitalized.
 EXCLUDE data related to activities of a prior period, such as those capitalized or charged to inventories in prior periods.
 EXCLUDE compensation of contract workers not carried on the payroll of this U.S. Reporter.
 Wages and salaries - INCLUDE gross earnings of all employees before deduction of employees' payroll withholding taxes, social insurance contributions, group insurance premiums, union dues, etc. INCLUDE time and piece-rate payments, cost of living adjustments, overtime pay and shift differentials, bonuses, profit-sharing amounts, stock-based compensation, and commissions.
 EXCLUDE commissions paid to independent personnel who are not employees.
 INCLUDE direct payments by employers for vacations, sick leave, severance (redundancy) pay, etc. EXCLUDE payments made by, or on behalf of, benefit funds rather than by the employer.
 INCLUDE employer contributions to benefit funds.
 INCLUDE payments-in-kind, valued at their costs, that are clearly and primarily of benefit to the employees as consumers.
-EXCLUDE expenditures that benefit employers as well as employees, such as expenditures for plant facilities,

-Employee benefit plans - INCLUDE employer expenditures for all employee benefit plans including those mandated by government
+EXCLUDE expenditures that benefit employers as well as employees, such as expenditures for plant facilities, employee training programs, and reimbursement of business expenses.
+Employee benefit plans-INCLUDE employer expenditures for all employee benefit plans including those mandated by government statute, those resulting from collective bargaining contracts, and those that are voluntary.
+INCLUDE Social Security and other retirement plans, life and disability insurance, guaranteed sick pay programs, workers' compensation insurance, medical insurance, family allowances, unemployment insurance, severance pay funds, etc. Also, INCLUDE deferred post-employment and postretirement expenses per FASB ASC 715 (FAS 106).
+If plans are financed jointly by the employer and the employee, INCLUDE only the contributions of the employer.